yfauser/capstone-project/docs/report/report.md

 **Step 1)** As briefly mentioned in the last section, to make the samples comparable in the time domain, the sample data needs to be shifted so that the start and end of the sample is at the zero crossing of the 50Hz sinewave.
 I will go into more details of how this was done in the 'Data Preprocessing' section of this document

-**Step 2)** Fault pattern usually exists in high frequency band.
-According to literature, the pattern is visible above 10^4 Hz, therefore I used a Butterworth filter [[6]](https://en.wikipedia.org/wiki/Butterworth_filter) to remove all frequencies bellow 10^4 Hz.
+**Step 2)** Fault patterns usually exists in high frequency band.
+According to literature, the PD pattern is visible above 10^4 Hz, therefore I used a Butterworth filter [[6]](https://en.wikipedia.org/wiki/Butterworth_filter) to remove all frequencies bellow 10^4 Hz.
 This removes the 50Hz sinewave and other low frequency signals.
 Then the signal is cleaned from low amplitude noise like radio transmissions with the use of wavelet decomposition and thresholding [[7]](http://connor-johnson.com/2016/01/24/using-pywavelets-to-remove-high-frequency-noise/)

 **Step 3)** As the training dataset is imbalanced I used undersampling.
 I selected all samples labeled as positives, and a subset of random samples from 4 bins categorized by the number of amplitude peaks found in the samples.

-**Step 4)** I used two different data reduction techniques and compared the results using a Convolutional Neural Network (CNN).
+**Step 4)** I used two different data reduction techniques and compared the results using Neural Networks.
 The first technique used is principle component analysis (PCA).
-I then directly feed the resulting 325 PCA features into a one dimensional CNN as input.
-The other technique I used was to generate 224x224x3 (RGB) spectograms using matplotib, store them as .png images and feed those into a two dimensional CNN as input
+I then directly feed the resulting 325 PCA features into Dense network or a one dimensional CNN as input.
+The other technique I used was to generate 224x224x3 (RGB) spectograms using matplotib, store them as .png images, and feed those into a two dimensional CNN as input

 **Step 5)** The reduced data is feed into 4 different types of neural networks.
 I explored the combination of PCA with a Dense Neural Network, PCA with a 1D CNN, Spectogram pictures with a 2D CNN and Spectogram pictures with a 2D CNN using transfer learning from the VGG16 neural network.